November 7th, 2020 | Amanda Williams, MacArthur Memorial

 He also began to hold regular meetings with the various team managers.
 Few enjoyed these meetings.
 A sports writer reported that these meetings had a “chilling temperature as a bank directors meeting,” but that in the end, they “produced good results.”

-When the games closed on August 12, 1928, the United States finished first in the medal count with 24 gold medals, 21 silver medals, and 17 bronze medals, followed by Finland in a distant
+When the games closed on August 12, 1928, the United States finished first in the medal count with 24 gold medals, 21 silver medals, and 17 bronze medals, followed by Finland in a distant second, and Germany in third place.
+Team USA also held seventeen new Olympic records, and seven world records.

-In his after action report to President Calvin Coolidge, MacArthur summed up his experience as President of the US Olympic Committee in his most flowery prose:
+In his after-action report to President Calvin Coolidge, MacArthur summed up his experience as President of the US Olympic Committee in his most flowery prose:

 “I recall a passage in Plutarch wherein Themistocles, being asked whether